Skip to main content

 Review summary

-• Flavor: Many loved the delicious blend of sweet and savory flavors, though some found it a bit too sweet or mild.
+• Flavor: Many loved the delicious blend of sweet and savory flavors, though some found it a bit too sweet or bland.

-• Ease of prep: Customers praised how quick and easy this dish was to make, often ready in under 30 minutes.
+• Ease of prep: Customers praised how quick and easy this dish was to prepare, often coming together in under 30 minutes.

-• Suggestions: Consider adding wonton strips, bean sprouts, or extra veggies like broccoli for more crunch and variety 🥢.
+• Suggestions: Consider adding wonton strips, bean sprouts, or peanuts for extra crunch; some preferred less onion and more cabbage.

-• Portions: Generous servings impressed many, with leftovers often lasting for multiple meals.
+• Portions: Generous portions impressed many, with leftovers often lasting for multiple meals.

-• Texture: The crispy onions added a nice crunch, but some wanted more textural contrast in the dish.
+• Texture: The crispy fried onions added a nice crunch, but some wanted more textural variety in the dish.

 AI-generated from customer reviews